Bloodmallet/bloodmallet_web_frontend/README.md

-# dev.bloodmallet.com
+# bloodmallet.com
-> You're seeing the code that runs dev.bloodmallet.com.
+> You're seeing the code that runs bloodmallet.com.

 Everyone is welcome to add issues, discuss improvements and features, or create pull requests.

+## Data source
+- chart data is generated using SimulationCraft with standard profiles from SimulationCraft
+- custom charts are generated user input, SimulationCraft, and SimulatioNCraft standard profiles as fallback
+- Dragonflight talent tree data (structure, names, spell_id) is kindly provided by raidbots.com

 ## Development setup
 1. Get or have [Python 3.6+](https://www.python.org/downloads/) (make sure to install it into PATH on windows)
 3. Get or have [git](https://git-scm.com/downloads) installed
 4. Download this repository